amaarora/amaarora.github.io/_posts/2020-08-02-densenets.md

 From the paper, we know that the **transition layers** used in the **DenseNet** architecture consist of a batch-norm layer, 1x1 convolution followed by a 2x2 average pooling layer.

-Given that the transition layers are prety easy, let's quickly implement them here:
+Given that the transition layers are pretty easy, let's quickly implement them here:

 ```python
 class _Transition(nn.Sequential):